-Beth Brown is an urban portrait & lifestyle fashion photographer, and a behind the scenes documentary photographer for film.
-She is the owner of Babs Photography LLC and the founder & CEO of The Big Black Book NYC, a social media directory of small business owners in the NYC area.
-A native of Sidney, NY, Brown resides in Brooklyn.
+Beth Brown is an urban portrait & fashion photographer as well as a behind the scenes documentary photographer for film.
+She is the owner of Babs Photography LLC & the founder & CEO of The Big Black Black Book NYC, a social media directory of small business owners serving the NYC area.
 The people she has met while out and about have been the inspiration for her street photography and poetry book Brooklyn.